nengo/nengo.github.io/summerschool.rst

 **Introduction:**
-The Centre for Theoretical Neuroscience at the University of Waterloo is currently running our 4th annual summer school on large-scale brain modelling.
+The Centre for Theoretical Neuroscience at the University of Waterloo is currently accepting applications for our 5th annual summer school on large-scale brain modelling.
 This two-week school will teach participants how to use the Nengo simulation package to build state-of-the-art cognitive and neural models.